sisshiki1969/monoruby/README.md

 ### optcarrot

-monoruby was about 20% faster than CRuby + YJIT in the optcarrot benchmark.
+Currently, monoruby is about 20% faster than CRuby3.2.2preview1+YJIT in the optcarrot benchmark.

 ```sh
 ❯ ./optcarrot.sh